A Step by Step Guide to SELLING a Home

 The first thing you have to realize is that showing requests will be at any time of day.
 Depending on buyer’s schedules, we could get a request at 8am or 8pm.
 Unfortunately, when you are on the market, you need to prepare to be inconvenienced.
 I generally ask people to give us at least 24 hour notice and of course, if there are specific days/times that can’t work for you, we will make it known initially as well.
 Other than that, I never like to turn down a showing, so you and I will need to do whatever we can to accommodate the showing request.

-Other than being open to showings, I sincerely need to you be diligent about keeping the home pristine.
+Other than being open to showings, I sincerely need you to be diligent about keeping the home pristine.
 The first impression, as you know, is the most important.
 We need to be sure to have everything ready to go during that first showing and beyond.
 I know it isn’t easy, especially with kids or a messy spouse, but if the place isn’t going to be able to be kept pristine it is going to be a waste of our times.
 We need to put our best foot forward immediately.
+There is limited inventory out there, so make sure you shine to be the best!

 After a showing, a buyer is interested in your home and decides to write an offer on your property.
 Once received, we will discuss it and you can do one of 3 things: